IBM

 An allocation model is commonly used in a planning and budgeting process.
 A simple allocation model distributes an amount, such as expenses, to different segments of a business.
 The segments can be cost centers, departments, sales teams, etc. An example of a simple allocation model is an IT allocation model which allocates the total IT…

-Read MoreUsing a Selector in Planning Analytics Workspace
+Read MoreHow do I use a selector in Planning Analytics Workspace?

 Using a Selector in Planning Analytics Workspace A “selector” in IBM Planning Analytics Workspace (PAW) is a “widget” that lets you pick members, sets, or levels for a corresponding view of data.
 When a selector is synchronized with a view, what you pick (in the selector) is automatically applied to that view.
 For example, suppose…